Last Updated on

 Who knows?
 Once you’re successful, you can turn the room where you currently work into a professional home office.
-You can also hire someone who can do loft conversions for you if you want to scale up your home-cum-workplace!
+You can also hire someone who can do loft conversions and do air conditioning repair for you if you want to scale up your home-cum-workplace!

 3. Keep Your Own Records

 Keeping your records is one of the challenges of running a home-based business.
 Fortunately, there are several free platforms for small business accounting and financial management you can choose from.
 These tools are easy to learn and are reliable alternatives to premium accounting software or an actual accountant.